KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span">

 The various tags of the `DKIM-Signature` header field.
-The last four tags are less common and the [IANA registry](https://www.iana.org/assignments/dkim-parameters/dkim-parameters.xhtml) lists even more tags.
+The last four tags are less common.
+The [IANA registry](https://www.iana.org/assignments/dkim-parameters/dkim-parameters.xhtml) lists even more tags.

 </figcaption>
 </figure>